metachris/micropython-ctl/README.md

 ## Future work

 * Upload & download files

+Maybe (not sure it's needed, don't rush into implementing):

 * Vue.js example with attaching the MicroPythonDevice instance to window, so one instance can live across code hot reloads :) (almost done)
-* Command-line utility: `mctl` (from `examples/cli.ts`)

-Maybe (not sure it's needed, don't rush into implementing):

 * A slim version for the browser with minimal footprint (only core code, no listfiles etc.)
 * Allow receiving output of running Python script (don't wait for finishing)
 * Support new raw-paste mode: https://github.com/micropython/micropython/blob/master/docs/reference/repl.rst#raw-mode-and-raw-paste-mode (only in master, should be part of MicroPython 1.14)